What is an Organization’s Culture?

 - How blame and rumors are dealt with

-When introducing change (e.g., IT-driven changes, a merger and/or acquisition, dealing with an unplanned circumstance such as Covid-19), many of your organization’s patterns will emerge as either being helpful or constraining as you navigate to a new way of operating.
+When introducing change (e.g., IT-driven changes, a merger and/or acquisition, dealing with the consequences of the Covid-19 pandemic), many of your organization’s patterns will emerge as either being helpful or constraining as you navigate to a new way of operating.

 Because the necessary strategies, structures, systems, processes, and/or technologies will likely be different from your current ones, they will require employees to adopt new ways of working and new ways of interacting with each other.